mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part1.md

 tweets_test = np.array(test_data['tweet'].apply(preprocess_tweets))
 ```

 We'll build a **word2count dictionary that will have a key entry for each word** found in the data and a value corresponding to how many times that word was seen.
-Later, a parsimonious threshold that included slightly more than 95% of word occurrences was chosen.
+Later, a reasonable threshold that included slightly more than 95% of word occurrences was chosen.

 ```python
 word2count = {}